-CBPN has released the first brief as part of the Network’s collection of Quarterly Policy Briefs in time to celebrate Black Mental Health Day.
+We have released our first policy brief as part of the Network’s collection of thematic Policy Briefs, in time to celebrate Black Mental Health Day 2021.

 This policy brief summaries the affects of mental health on Black community members, while also providing insights on how governments and regulators can address these issues to achieve positive impacts and sustainable results.